Ramblings from one who lives here. It's not necessarily about Florida.

 suspected drug dealers, making the neighborhood safe for local families

-unsafe for criminals.
+and unsafe for criminals.

 Ybor City historian Dr.